 In June 1914 Archduke Franz Ferdinand participated in army maneuvers in the provinces of Bosnia and Herzegovina.
 Following the maneuvers, he planned to visit Sarajevo on June 28, accompanied by his wife Sophie Chotek.

-On the morning of that day, many people had gathered on the street where the Archduke’s convoy would pass, among them a group of six assassins form the nationalist group Mlada Bosna, supplied by the “Black Hand”.
+On the morning of that day, many people had gathered on the street where the Archduke’s convoy would pass.
+Among them was a group of six assassins form the nationalist group Mlada Bosna, supplied by the “Black Hand”.
 One of them threw a grenade at the Archduke’s car, but missed him, it injured some people nearby.
-The convey could carry on to the town hall.
-About an hour later Franz Ferdinand and Sophie returned for a visit at the Sarajevo Hospital, but the convoy took a wrong turn and stopped right in front of another assassin, Gavrilo Princip, who had already given up his plans.
+The convoy could carry on to the town hall.
+About an hour later Franz Ferdinand and Sophie returned for a visit at the Sarajevo Hospital.
+However, the convoy took a wrong turn and stopped right in front of another assassin, Gavrilo Princip, who had already given up his plans.
 He pulled his gun and shot Franz Ferdinand and Sophie to death.

 Countess Sophie and Count Andras Csabany were shocked.
 The traces led to Serbia, to the “Black Hand”.
-Indeed “Apis” had plotted the assassination.
+Indeed, “Apis” had plotted the assassination.
 It had not been difficult: Already weeks before the newspapers printed the schedule and the route of the high-ranking guests, the safety precautions were inadequate.
-Nikola Pasic, the Serbian prime minister, had heard of the plot and warned the Austrian government of it, but his message was too vague and was not understood.
+Nikola Pasic, the Serbian prime minister, had heard of the plot and warned the Austrian government of it, but his message was too vague.

 “Now the war party will win out,” said the Count.
-As diplomats they knew about the alliances in Europe.
+As diplomats, they knew about the alliances in Europe.
 “But if Austria-Hungary attacks Serbia,” he went on gloomily, “Russia will fight on its side.
-We are firmly allied with Germany, many of the military leaders in Germany want a war as long as they have an advantage over Russia.”
+We have an alliance with Germany, many of the military leaders in Germany want a war as long as they have an advantage over Russia.”
 Sophie turned pale.
 “Russia is allied with France,” she said, “then France would be against Germany, a two-fronted war … and if …” Sophie’s voice broke, but her husband knew what she was going to say.

 For a two-fronted war, the plan was to defeat France quickly before Russia could mobilize her troops, and then sent all troops to the Eastern front.
-As France’s eastern border was secured by mighty fortresses, and a quick advance onto Paris was crucial for Germany’s war plan to work, Sophie feared that German troops, her countrymen, would force their way through the neutral Belgium, her grandmother’s homeland, and after so many years in Brussels her country too.
+A quick advance onto Paris was crucial for Germany’s war plan to work, but mighty fortresses secured France’s eastern border.
+That left Belgium and Luxemburg.
+Sophie feared that German troops, her countrymen, would force their way through the neutral Belgium, her grandmother’s homeland, and after so many years in Brussels her country too.
 The thought broke her heart.